PennLINC/qsirecon/docs/quickstart.rst

 it means your data will only be interpolated once: head motion correction, susceptibility distortion correction, coregistration and upsampling will be done in a single step.
-If your are upsampling your data by more than 10%, QSIPrep will use BSpline interpolation instead of Lanczos windowed sinc interpolation.
+If your are upsampling your data by more than 10%, QSIRecon will use BSpline interpolation instead of Lanczos windowed sinc interpolation.